itenium-be/blog-posts/productivity/regex/2023-04-10-regex-introduction.md

 ## Example

-Whenever I fix a bug that was the result of an error that might have happened in other places aswell, I might use a regex to find those, even if the other code contains different variable names, code style etc it would still find them - at least if the regex was written in a way that takes the context into account.
+Whenever I fix a bug that was the result of an error that might have happened in other places as well, I might use a regex to find those, even if the other code contains different variable names, code style etc it would still find them - at least if the regex was written in a way that takes the context into account.